 In rare instances, an internal error may occur in vi.
-In this case you will get a diagnostic and be left in the command mode of ex.
-You can then save your work and quit if you wish by giving the command x after the : that ex prompts you with, or you can re-enter vi by giving ex a vi command.
+In such a case you will get a diagnostic and be left in the command mode of ex.
+You should save your work and quit by giving the command wq Return after the : prompt that the editor gives you.
+Or if you prefer, you can re-enter visual mode by giving the command vi Return after the colon prompt.